Lk2103/Azure-Terraform-CI-CD-Pipeline-Project/README.md

 5. Image tagged(lkreviews_demo)

-Essentially keeps track of the image version as a demonstration I named this Lkreviews_demo but, under a longer project I would rename this to v1 if required but, putting ${{github.sha}} automatically assigns a tag
+The image tag helps track version.
+For this demonstration I used Lkreviews_demo.
+In a larger project, I would rename this to v1 and keep a consistent sequence or I would put ${{github.sha}} which automatically assigns a tag

 6. Image is then pushed to ACR